IEEE-SB-GECBH/Cheatsheet-Hacktoberfest2022/CONTRIBUTING.md

 ## Guidelines :
 - The code must be of good quality with enough documentation within the resource file.
 Please refer `CONTRIBUTING.md` to know more about documentation process and its advantages.
-- Data Structures concept and codes implementing DSA can be pushed into the repo within the respective folder of programming language used.
+- Different programming languages and software related cheatsheet snippets can be added to this repository.
+- Add a container in the main page and then link that content box to the start file and folder referring that particular entity (such as Python, Java etc..)
 - Any mistakes found ?
 Feel free to raise an issue!
 We are happy to rectify and to work on it.
-- Avoid simple programs and try to contribute more complex programs in the stack.
+- Avoid simple commits and try to contribute more set of cheatsheet code snippets in those respective domains.
 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Ensure that you describe your pull request.